RylanSchaeffer/FieteLab-Sorscher-2022-Reproduction/README.md

 ![](figures/sorscher_rebuttal.png)

-As background, our NeurIPS 2022 paper [No free lunch from deep learning in neuroscience: A case study through models of the entorhinal-hippocampal circuit](https://proceedings.neurips.cc/paper_files/paper/2022/file/66808849a9f5d8e2d00dbdc844de6333-Paper-Conference.pdf) was unable to reproduce key findings of Sorscher et al. 2019's (NeurIPS 2019) [A unified theory for the origin of grid cells through the lens of pattern formation](https://ganguli-gang.stanford.edu/pdf/19.DecodePattern.pdf).
+As background, our NeurIPS 2022 paper [No free lunch from deep learning in neuroscience: A case study through models of the entorhinal-hippocampal circuit](https://proceedings.neurips.cc/paper_files/paper/2022/file/66808849a9f5d8e2d00dbdc844de6333-Paper-Conference.pdf) was unable to reproduce key findings of Sorscher et al. NeurIPS 2019 [A unified theory for the origin of grid cells through the lens of pattern formation](https://ganguli-gang.stanford.edu/pdf/19.DecodePattern.pdf).
-[Code was subsequently released](https://github.com/ganguli-lab/grid-pattern-formation/blob/master/square_grid_cells.ipynb) by Sorscher et al.
-However, it was implemented in a Colab notebook using a deprecated version of TensorFlow (1.14.0), so we reproduce it using PyTorch and PyTorch Lightning, then integrated W&Bs to sweep hyperparameter space.
+[Code was subsequently released](https://github.com/ganguli-lab/grid-pattern-formation/blob/master/square_grid_cells.ipynb) by Sorscher et al. after the NeurIPS 2022 review process; however, it was implemented in a deprecated version of TensorFlow (1.14.0), so we reproduced it here using PyTorch and PyTorch Lightning, then integrated W&Bs to sweep hyperparameters and log results for further analysis.

 ## Setup